We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a possible reduction in fluid intake

-- side effects of medications
+- side effects of certain medications

-Possible solutions to this problem might include:
+Some possible solutions to this problem might include:

-- medications, such as laxatives
+- taking medications, such as laxatives

-- dietetic interventions, including probiotics and prebiotics
+- trying dietetic interventions, including probiotics and prebiotics

-- increase fiber and fluid intake
+- increasing fiber and fluid intakes

-- some physical therapy
+- undergoing physical therapy

 Changes to proteins in the brain, such as Lewy bodies, can lead to dementia in Parkinson’s.

-Common symptoms include:
+Some common symptoms include: